 - 1. A Party's Right to Offer Evidence and Argument The ARB cannot prohibit a party's right to offer evidence and argument but may enforce time limits and dictate the order of ARB hearings.
 To the extent possible, the ARB should advise the parties in advance of any time limitations the ARB intends to impose regarding the presentation of evidence and argument.
-The ARB should, schedule permitting, provide as much time as possible to each party to a hearing to fully present evidence and offer argument. - 2.
+The ARB should, schedule permitting, provide as much time as possible to each party to a hearing to fully present evidence and offer argument.
+A property owner has the right to appear for a hearing by filing an affidavit with the ARB instead of coming in person or sending an agent.
+An affidavit should: identify the property owner by name and address; state the account number and description of the property; state the date and time of the hearing; include the property owner's evidence and arguments, and state whether the property owner plans to attend the hearing in person.
+A form for an affidavit (Form No. 50-283) is available from the appraisal district.
+An affidavit must be received by the ARB prior to the scheduled time for the hearing.
+Originals or copies of any evidence presented at a hearing must be left for the inclusion in the ARB's records.
+Each party must also provide copies of its evidence to the other party.
+Parties may exchange evidence on any electronic, magnetic, or digital reproduction or image in addition to a written copy of the evidence presented to the ARB.
+Any electronic data submitted by whatever medium must contain only the evidence/information used for the hearing.
+All evidence or information submitted at the hearing must be presented for public record.
+A property owner has the right to appear for a hearing by filing an affidavit with the ARB instead of coming in person or sending an agent. - 2.
 Prohibition of Consideration of Information Not Provided at the ARB Hearing [Tax Code Section 41.66(e)] In a protest hearing, the ARB cannot consider any appraisal district information on a protest that was not presented to the ARB during the protest hearing.
-In order for the ARB to consider any appraisal district record (i.e., appraisal roll history, appraisal cards), one of the parties must present it as evidence (e.g., chief appraiser, appraisal district representative, property owner, agent or witness) at the protest hearing. - 3.
-Exclusion of Evidence Required by Tax Code Section 41.67(d), (e) If it is established during a protest hearing that the protesting party previously requested information under Tax Code Section 41.461 and that the opposing party did not delivery the information to the protesting party at least 14 days before the scheduled or postponed hearing, the opposing party cannot use or offer the requested information not made available in any form as evidence in the hearing. - 41.461 information (PCAD Evidence) the owner or the agent of the owner is entitled on request to a copy of the data, schedules, formulas, and all other information the chief appraiser will introduce at the hearing.
-Visit www.parkercad.org to request 41.461 information. - 4.
-The ARB must exclude evidence under Tax Code Section 41.67(d) only if evidence presented at the hearing establishes that: - 1) the information sought to be excluded as evidence was not delivered at least 14 days before the hearing; and - 2) the information sought to be excluded as evidence was previously requested by the protesting party.
+In order for the ARB to consider any appraisal district record (i.e., appraisal roll history, appraisal cards) one of the parties must present it as evidence (e.g., chief appraiser, appraisal district representative, property owner, agent or witness) at the protest hearing. - 3.
+Exclusion of Evidence Required by Tax Code Section 41.67(d), (e) If it is established during a protest hearing that the protesting party previously requested information under Tax Code Section 41.461 and that the opposing party did not deliver the information to the protesting party at least 14 days before the scheduled or postponed hearing, the opposing party cannot use or offer the requested information not made available in any form as evidence in the hearing.

+The ARB must exclude evidence under Tax Code Section 41.67(d) only if evidence presented at the hearing establishes that:

+1) the information sought to be excluded as evidence was not delivered at least 14 days before the hearing; and